Early Views of Cahuenga Pass

 The view above is from the top of Barham Bridge which at the time had a stairway running down to the tracks.

-(ca. 1948)* - View looking northwest showing a Pacific Red Car stopped at the Barham Station with the Barham Bridge in the background.
+(ca. 1948)* - View looking southeast showing a Pacific Red Car stopped at the Barham Station with the Barham Bridge in the background.

 (1940s)* - Barham Boulevard Stop.

-(1949)* – Looking SE toward the Barham Bridge showing a stairway down to the Pacific Red Car tracks at center median.
+(1949)* – Barham Bridge over Cahuenga Pass, looking southeast, with a stairway leading down to the Pacific Red Car tracks in the center median.

 Then and Now

-(1949 vs 2022)* – Looking SE toward the Barham Bridge in Cahuenga Pass.
+(1949 vs 2022)* – Looking southeast toward the Barham Bridge in Cahuenga Pass.
 Comparison photo by Trey Callaway

 (1949)* - Early morning commute as cars head into Hollywood and metropolitan Los Angeles from the San Fernando Valley.